 Bharatpur and Keoladeo National Park

-This morning travel by road to Bharatpur.
-In the afternoon take a cycle rickshaw tour with birding guide inside Keoladeo National Park.
+This morning take a private transfer by road to Bharatpur (approximately 4.5 hour drive).
+In the afternoon a tour inside Keoladeo National Park is included.

-Overnight at the Laxmi Vilas Place, a heritage hotel, with dinner included.
+Overnight at the Laxmi Vilas Place, a heritage hotel, with dinner and breakfast included.

 Fatehpur Sikri and Agra

 After a leisurely breakfast this morning, take the short drive to Agra stopping at the ancient, abandoned Mughal capital of Fatehpur Sikri.
 This afternoon visit the famous Red Fort of Agra.